-Step 1: Allow SNMP queries and SSH requests from a specific address range that will be allocated for IT staff.
+In this example you will allow SNMP queries and SSH requests from a specific address range that will be allocated for IT staff.
 Network administrative users may need to issue SNMP queries from desktop computers to monitor network activity and SSH to connect to devices.